 We engaged other area-based non-profits who shared our target audience to provide more complete resources to our community while also engaging their audiences as well.

 We sourced information and developed all social content including copywriting, video, and, social graphics, for parents and caregivers with an eye towards engaging the audience with easy-to-understand, supportive messaging.

+Even nonprofits have to pay to play on social media.
 Since our community was new and there was an urgency behind the message, we utilized social media advertising on Facebook and Instagram to ensure the messages reached the correct target audiences consistently.

 We provided data-driven strategies and recommendations about utilizing the content, how the audience received the information, what they most responded to, and ways to incorporate it across platforms.

 Content brand impressions by target audience during 6-month geo-targeted campaign.

 Engagement rate on owned content including videos and social visuals.